Instant Testing lets you quickly test each new version directly after conversion. For mobile devices, just scan the barcode to open the web page.

 You should also check the Errors tab of the task pane for error messages like these from the conversion:

-Another common problem is overly anxious antivirus and Internet security programs that incorrectly identify portions of our product as malware.
+Some overly anxious antivirus and Internet security programs may incorrectly identify portions of our product as malware.
 We frequently see false alarms related to the node-ssc.exe or node.exe programs, in particular from Bitdefender.
 If you get such messages, you may have to whitelist the program or disable the antivirus program completely while using SpreadsheetConverter.

 Read more in the help page for Internet security software.